-Students who have not met SAP standards following a term of Academic and Financial Aid Warning must appeal in order to complete one additional semester/term of study on Academic and Financial Aid Probation.
+Students who have not met SAP standards following a term of Academic and Financial Aid Warning will be placed on Academic and Financial Aid Probation.
 Probation will not be given automatically.
-Students who did not appeal their Academic and Financial Aid Probation status will be administratively withdrawn.

-All coursework that is attempted will be calculated to determine your Academic Standing for the following SAP evaluation period.
-Students in this status are required to meet with their Faculty Advisor to revise the Academic Recovery Plan to ensure their success in their academic program.
+All attempted coursework will be calculated to determine your Academic Standing for the following SAP evaluation period.
+Students in this status are required to meet with their Faculty Advisor to review and sign the Academic Recovery Plan to ensure their success in their academic program.

-Students who are otherwise eligible to receive Title IV financial aid are eligible to receive Title IV financial aid while on Academic and Financial Aid Probation if their appeal is approved.
+Students who are otherwise eligible to receive Title IV financial aid are eligible to receive Title IV financial aid while on Academic and Financial Aid Probation if their completed Academic Recovery Plan is on file with the Office of the Registrar.
 Students may be required to re-take coursework previously completed in order to increase the likelihood of successfully meeting SAP and/or graduation requirements.
 These requirements may affect the student's eligibility for financial aid funds.

-At the conclusion of the term of Academic and Financial Aid Probation, students who do not meet SAP requirements will be dismissed from the College.
+At the conclusion of the Academic and Financial Aid Probation term, students who do not meet SAP requirements will be dismissed from the College.
 Dismissed students should refer to the Academic Dismissal Appeal policy.